Update 10/11/2022: The long-awaited Aqara H1 3-gang switches are finally available, in both neutral and no-neutral versions!

 However, there’s a small difference here.
 The Aqara D1 Wireless remote switch is available in both 1-gang and 2-gang versions.
 The Aqara H1 Wireless Remote Switch is available only in a 2-gang version.

 |Aqara D1 Wireless Remote Switch||Aqara H1 Wireless Remote Switch|

 Although both the D1 and H1 come in white, the D1 has extra faceplates you can purchase to change the colours.
 This means the D1 has an additional choice of three colours – grey, champagne, and black – which are available as optional, additional purchases.

 Change the colour and appearance of your Aqara D1 Smart Switch with this removable faceplate.

 The Aqara D1 supports Zigbee 1.2, while the Aqara H1 supports Zigbee 3.0, which is newer.
 Functionally, we haven’t seen any differences in real world speeds, response times, and lag times.
 However, there might be a difference in forwards compatibility with future technologies, but we wouldn’t worry too much about it.

 Change I have a mix of H1s and D1s?

 Yes!
 They’ll all work as part of the same smart home.

 Which switch is more popular?

-The Aqara D1.
+It used to be the Aqara D1, but with the release of the H1 3-gang switch, we’re seeing a lot more traction on the H1 series.
 We’ve also been asking our clients which switch rocker mechanism they prefer after pressing both – the response has been almost straight down the middle, with a slight edge to the H1’s mouse click.